nlpfd/postcode-search-regional-forecast/README.md

 # Postcode Forecast

-This project is a web application that allows users to check the wind and solar energy forecast for a specific postcode in the UK.
+This project is a web application that allows users to check the regional wind and solar energy forecast using postcode searches in the UK.

 ## How to Use